Last updated on January 9, 2025

 I do not tolerate anyone.
 Toleration is a lie.
 People tolerate unruly pets and impish children.
 I accept people for who and/or what they are.
 I treat people the way I want to be treated.
 The older I get, the more open-minded I become.

 I try to believe most people are good, and they do what they can to right the wrongs in my city.
 Unfortunately, I do not believe most of our politicians are good.
-If they were, Chicago would be a paradise instead of a shooting gallery.
-Good people must demand better from our elected officials.
+If they were, Chicago would be a paradise instead of a shooting gallery and the economic disaster of the city’s budgeting.
+Good people must demand better from our elected officials, especially the disaster, Mayor Brandon Johnson.

 I try to stay occupied and sometimes make a few bucks.
 Sometimes my curiosity gets the best of me, and I go down hours-long rabbit holes.
-In June, I had an exhibition of my street photography.
-It was my first exhibition.
-I am humbled that I was invited to do this.
-I am grateful to my pal, the artist Tony Fitzpatrick for the opportunity to exhibit in his Dime Gallery.
+In November, I had an exhibition of two of my photographs in a multi-artist exhibition.
+I was privileged to be chosen.

 I am not the same person I used to be.
 Life is about change, constant learning, and understanding.
 Books and schools are not the sole repositories for knowledge.
 Knowledge is never static.
 Learning is a lifelong process.
 Understanding is just as important as knowledge.
 Learning and understanding are evolutionary processes.
 When you think you know it all, you are wrong.
 You are stuck on stupid.